Cadena Cafes Limited: Wartime

 The outbreak of World War I led to mass enlistment and consequently labour shortages.
 Cadena was taken to court in 1914 for employing a fourteen-year-old in the Bristol bakery for longer than the permitted hours for an underage child.
 The company apologised but said it had been forced into that position because six of their staff had enlisted.

 World War II features far more significantly in the press stories and annual general meeting reports.
 There was much discussion of wartime taxation.
 Cafés were destroyed in the Southampton Blitz, the Exeter Blitz and the Bristol Blitz and Cadena struggled to get permission to open temporary branches on the bomb sites.
-Later, in the Southampton and Exeter redevelopments, the local councils compulsory purchased the land occupied by the shops and leased it back to Cadena, which meant they were now having to pay a lease on land they formerly owned.
+Later, in the Southampton and Exeter redevelopments, the local councils compulsorily purchased the land occupied by the shops and leased it back to Cadena, which meant they were now having to pay a lease on land they formerly owned.
 (This echos retailers' objections to the redevelopment of Plymouth.)
 In Bristol, they fought the postwar creation of the Broadmead Shopping Centre because it would take business away from the existing shopping centre where the café was located.